Universite-Gustave-Eiffel/NoiseModelling/Docs/Own_Blocks.rst

 5. Make your method available

 You have to save the script into the folder ``NoiseModelling/scripts/``.
-You have to refresh the web page WPS Builder in order to see your new script.
+You have to refresh the web page Builder in order to see your new script.